 I wonder how often this happened to married couples after wars?
 It may be the answer why some ancestors were missing.

-He Returns After Many Years’ Absence And Finds His Wife Married
+He Returned After Many Years’ Absence And Finds His Wife Married

 (Transcribed from the Times Daily, Florence, Alabama July 11, 1890)